-How To : Make a caterpillar from an egg carton
+How To : Make a colorful caterpillar out of an egg carton

 Here's another fun recycled craft for you and your kids!
 Turn an empty egg carton into a colorful caterpillar.
 You'll need the carton as well as colored paint, a paint brush, googly eyes, pipe cleaners, glue and scissors.
 Then just follow the instructions to make your own very ...more